getgrav/grav-learn/pages/08.cookbook/02.twig-recipes/docs.md

 ##### Problem:

-You want to display all the blogs posts that have occurred in this calendar year.
+You want to display all the blog posts that have occurred in this calendar year.

 ##### Solution: